Skip to content

 • step(clock, events) indexes into pre-built per-GPU power templates using (global_step + offset) % template_length per server.
 Random restart offsets desynchronize servers for a realistic aggregate power profile.
 Returns an OfflineDatacenterState (extends LLMDatacenterState) with per-model batch sizes, replica counts, and observed ITL.

-• apply_control(command, events) dispatches SetBatchSize commands.
-Batch size changes take effect immediately on the next step() call.
+• apply_control(command, events) dispatches SetBatchSize and ShiftReplicas commands.
+Batch size changes take effect on the next step() call.
+ShiftReplicas adjusts a per-model replica offset; the controller is responsible for checking GPU capacity before issuing the command.

-• reset() clears step counter and RNG state.
-Rebuilds server layouts from the stored config so the next run starts fresh.
+• reset() clears step counter, replica offsets, and RNG state.
+Rebuilds the server pool from the stored config so the next run starts fresh.
 History is cleared automatically by do_reset().

 • Training workload overlays add transient high-power phases.